orfeasliossatos/System-Projects/README.md

 # System-Projects

-This is a collection of projects that approach the processor and Operating System.

-ImageStore is a project designed by Jean Cédric Chappelier (jean-cedric.chappelier@epfl.ch) and Edouard Bugion (edouard.bugnion@epfl.ch), and carried out by myself and Henrique Da Silva Gameiro.
+ImageStore is a project designed by Jean Cédric Chappelier and Edouard Bugion for the 2021 edition of CS-207 System-Oriented Programming at EPFL, and carried out by myself and [Henrique Da Silva Gameiro]([url](https://www.linkedin.com/in/henrique-da-silva-gameiro-b052b9233/?profileId=ACoAADo-RfUBcwqUlsC-RqZzBBNIq2HsrRHs6TE)).